hkim-etri/ExplainMeetSum/README.md

 ```

 ### Dataset Format
-You can find format of each dataset in [here](data/README.md)
+You can find format of each dataset in [here](data/README.md).

 #### TLDR;
 ##### ExplainMeetSum
 ExplainMeetSum data is extended-version of QMSum dataset.
 To annotate evidence sentence by sentence, we had to split sentences as correctly as we can.
-Below are our methods how to split sentences
+Below are our methods how to split sentences.

 1. meeting transcripts
     * Committee: use `nltk.sent_tokenize()`